hiphoox/course-rubymotion/Presentation/00-Introduction/reveal.md

 <slide>
 # Welcome to the RubyMotion course

-### This is a five-day class that will prepare you for creating native iOS apps using Ruby
+### This is a class that will prepare you for creating native iOS apps using Ruby

 </slide>